Cocurricular Environment

 Campus Life

-The Office of Campus Life-composed of Religious and Spiritual Life, Leadership Activities, Student Diversity Programs, Community Service Programs, and the Intercultural Center-promotes effective citizenship, social responsibility, and multicultural and interfaith understanding.
+The Office of Campus Life-composed of Religious and Spiritual Life, Leadership Activities, and Student Diversity Programs-promotes effective citizenship, social responsibility, and multicultural and interfaith understanding.
 Through advising, training, and a diverse array of cocurricular learning experiences, the Campus Life staff helps shape an environment in which students are eager and able to engage successfully in the life of the College.

 Student Diversity Programs